Cainuse/tradeforce-client/README.md

 # TRADEFORCE

+View the project at: <https://tradeforce.herokuapp.com>

+Tradeforce Server URL: https://github.com/Cainuse/tradeforce-server

+## Rubric 1: Description of App

 Tradeforce is a webapp designed to connect community members together to facilitate the direct exchange of items in a barter-like system.

 By engaging with one another in trade, Tradeforce helps two-fold: strengthening community ties as people come together to help their neighbours; and also reducing collective spending and waste, finding new homes for items that would otherwise be discarded.

-Tradeforce Server URL: https://github.com/Cainuse/tradeforce-server
+## Rubric 2: Statement of Goals and Completed Items

+### MVP Requirements

+- [x] User Interface
+- [x] User sign-in & User profiles
+- [x] User search postings
+- [x] User create/edit/delete postings (edit and deletion is limited to postings that they themselves have created)
+- [x] Users can offer/respond with things on postings by other users to trade

+### Standard Requirements
+- [x] Archive unavailable/traded items
+- [x] User reviews for satisfaction
+- [x] Notification centre for receiving responses/offer
+- [x] User's posts/offers are displayed (user profile page)
+- [x] Third party login (ex. via Google)

+### Stretch Requirements
+- [x] Live-chat functionality
+- [x] Location Services with Google Maps API
+- [ ] Meeting scheduling interface
+- [ ] 2-factor authentication for login security
+- [ ] Admin Module

+## Rubric 3: How Tech from Units 1-5 were used in Project

+#### HTML/CSS/JS:
+- **HTML**: While we didn't explicitly use HTML, we used JSX to build the frontend, which allows us to write HTML in React

+- **CSS**: We used CSS to enhance/customize the styling of our app in Material UI using the library's `makeStyles` and `withStyles` styling solutions

+- **JS**: Our whole app was built in JS (ex.
+React, Node).
+It was a vital part of connecting different parts of app and processing data.

+#### React/Redux:
+- **React**: Our frontend was built entirely upon React; it provides a component based structure, which greatly supports reusability of code as you could reuse components in different contexts.
+Furthermore, React uses a virtual DOM, which makes our app more secure than if we had used the traditional HTML method of building a webapp, as it makes DOM manipulation by unauthorized users much more unlikely.

+- **Redux**: Redux was used to keep a single source of truth in terms of our frontend data, including information regarding postings, users, offerings, and state of app (ex. modal state).
+Because updates to the redux store triggers rerendering of related components, it ensured that our view was always up-to-date with our data.

+#### MongoDB:
+- **MongoDB**: We used mongoDB to store our postings, users, offering, chat, notification data.
+We utilized the Mongoose ODM to specify data schemas and to ensure consistency of document data structure.

+#### Node/Express:
+- **Node/Express**: Express, a Node.js framework, was used to set up our backend with REST API endpoints that were then called from the frontend (using `redux-thunk`) to obtain/create/update and delete the data from the database.

+#### Release Engineering:
+- **Release Engineering**:
+    - *Many Repo*: Our client (this repo) relies upon our server, which is in a separate repo (found at https://github.com/Cainuse/tradeforce-server) for a clean distinction between frontend vs backend code.

+    - *Version Control*: We used git for version control to minimize conflicts and track changes.

+    - *Deployment*: We used Heroku, a cloud-based platform, to build and run our application, taking advantage of Heroku's GitHub integration to have a more frequent cadence of deployment and release of our project with pushes to `master` branch.

 ### Project Description: